NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer

-Let us mention that full-implicit discretizations have been considered and studied by the authors, these will be briefly discussed in Appendix \ref{subAppend3}.
-However, their interests are, at the moment, limited for ML applications since the obtained implicit schemes are connected to a specific family of second-order methods which are intractable for real-life ML models.
+Let us mention that full-implicit discretizations have been considered and studied by the authors, these will be briefly discussed in Appendix, Section \ref{subAppend3}.
+However, their interests are, at the moment, limited for ML applications since the obtained implicit schemes use second-order information about $f$, such schemes are typically intractable for real-life ML models.